we-are-futureproof/www/.ai/content-management.md

 ## Content Structure Overview

-The Futureproof website content is organized into the following main categories:
+The futureproof website content is organized into the following main categories:

 1. **Homepage Content**
    - Hero section